IUPAC/WFChemCookbook/_sources/ingredients.md

-# Ingredients for FAIR Data
+# Must-haves for FAIR

-What are the ingredients that make data FAIR?
+What are the attributes that make data FAIR?

 The FAIR Principles {cite:p}`Wilkinson2016` provide a set of criteria that detail the characteristics that determine if a set of data or resource is FAIR.
 Note that these are general principles, and thus they